| Overview | Schedule | Resources | Assignments | Home |

 0 for completely transparent to 255 for completely opaque.
 The graphics module also defines some useful

-constants of type Color
+constants of type Color; for example,

-is the value RGBA(255, 0, 0, 255)
+red is the value RGBA(255, 0, 0, 255)

 (look in the graphics module function browser in Funnie to see what other